lliendo/Radar/docs/installation.rst

     Pip packages will be delivered when the project is assured to be stable.
     Current Radar's status is ALPHA.

-    To install Radar from Github from Github (you will need `GIT <https://git-scm.com/>`_ installed on your system) then open a terminal and run :
+    To install Radar from Github (you will need `GIT <https://git-scm.com/>`_ installed on your system) open a terminal or command prompt and run :

         .. code-block:: bash